MJaloui/Weather-Dashboard/WeatherDashboardSteps.md

 ```bash
     sudo apt install python3-pip
 ```

-    Enter "y" when prompted to continue
+Enter "y" when prompted to continue.

 If the above command doesn't work, you may need to install the python3-venv package and create a Python virtual environment to install python3-pip.

 Enter cmd:
 ```bash
     python3 -m venv venv
     sudo apt install python3.12-venv